 On the nose there’s Vanilla, Cream and Barley with Lemon and Biscuit.
 Vanilla and Cream dominates on the palate too with some subtle Green Fruits and Custard notes.
 There is a degree of Wood Spice and heat from the spirit that makes this a satisfing, warming dram.

 The Scores: About the scoring…

-Smell: Subtle and a little restrained at first but loosens up over time.
+Smell: Subtle, even a little restrained at first but loosens over time.

-Taste: Particularly with water, it’s a pleasant dram with good warmth and weight.
+Taste: Particularly with a touch of water, it is a pleasant dram of good warmth and weight.

 Value: £50 for a cask strength, single malt is hard to argue with.

 Total: 41 / 50.